kawaii-Code/string-builder/README.md

 Under the hood it uses a simple dynamic array (also called a list or vector) to store the string.
 All the functions avoid any dynamic memory allocations for anything other than to increase storage for the string built.

+For those who don't like the long function names, there is a variant [strbld.h](strbld.h) with significantly less typing.

 ## Features
 - Appending a string
 - Appending a formatted string (not all format specifiers are supported)